Kids Corner: Intensity in adjectives

 · Small – microscopic, tiny, little, normal, large, huge, enormous, gigantic.

-· Pretty – average, attractive, pretty, beautiful, stunning, breath taking.
+· Pretty – average, attractive, pretty, beautiful, stunning, breathtaking.

 · Good – alright, good, wonderful, excellent, tremendous, stupendous, exceptional.